 For example, in a Kubernetes blue green deployment, you might want to add an approval step between the stage deployment step, where the new app version is deployed to the staging environment, and the Swap Primary with Stage step, where production traffic is routed to the pods for the new version.

 Other approval methods are:

-- Adding ServiceNow Approval Steps and Stages for ServiceNow Approval stages and steps.
+- Adding ServiceNow Approval steps and stages: Add ServiceNow Approval stages and steps.

-An approver can approve/reject the step, stopping the Pipeline.
+An approver can approve or reject the step, stopping the pipeline.
 The approver can also add comments and define variables for use by subsequent approvers and steps.